Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Generalization to special Gaussian processes

-is a Gaussian process of type $(B)$. $X$ converges uniformly in $[0,T]$, almost surely.
-Moreover the series is rate-optimal, and its rate of convergence is given by
+converges uniformly in $[0,T]$ almost surely, and $X_{t}$ is a Gaussian process of type $(B)$.
+Moreover the convergence is rate-optimal, and its rate is given by

-\end{theorem} \begin{proof} Using the same steps as for Theorem \ref{theorem1}, we get that the series is well defined, and that it converges uniformly almost surely.
-Hence $X$ is a Gaussian process.
-Moreover we have

-It follows that $X$ is a Gaussian process of type $(B)$.
-Since the basis $(e_{k})_{k\in\mathbb{Z}}$ used in this expansion is orthogonal, we may apply the same argument as in Proposition 4 in \cite{PG}, and deduce that the series is rate-optimal. \end{proof} One immediate consequence is a series expansion for $X$ a stationary fractional Ornstein-Uhlenbeck with $0<H<1/2$, where a stationary fOU is a centered Gaussian process such that
+where $X_{t}^{N}$ is the truncated series of $X_{t}$. \end{theorem} One immediate consequence is a series expansion for a stationary fractional Ornstein-Uhlenbeck process $X_{t}$ with $H\in(0,1/2)$, where a stationary fOU is a centered Gaussian process such that

-The last series expansion was already derived in \cite{PG}.
+The last series expansion was already derived in \citep{PG}.

 The framework we are proposing here can also be applied to Gaussian processes that are neither stationary nor with stationary increments.
 As an example we apply it to another class of Gaussian processes.
-Let $\gamma$ be a function defined on $(0,2T)$, such that $-\gamma$ satisfies $(\star)$ for some $\delta \in [0,1)$, and let $X$ be a centered Gaussian process.
-We say that $X$ is a Gaussian process of type $(C)$, if it is characterized by the following covariance structure
+Let $\gamma$ be a function defined on $(0,2T)$, such that $-\gamma$ satisfies $(\star)$ for some $\delta \in [0,1)$, and let $X_{t}$ be a centered Gaussian process.
+We say that $X_{t}$ is a Gaussian process of type $(C)$, if it is characterized by the following covariance structure